ebu/OSCIED/docs/david/master_thesis_rst/source/demonstrator-application-introduction.rst

         * (+) Is pluggable to charms developed by the community such as haproxy, nginx, nagios, ...
     * (+) The orchestrator provides a RESTful API, one can implement a higher-level tools based on OSCIED !
     * The distributed tasks queue Celery_ add some kind of magic to the orchestrator :
-        * (+) The enterprise business rules can be implemented by connecting the workers [#app2]_ to the right tasks queues and sending jobs to the right queues.
+        * (+) The enterprise business rules can be implemented by connecting the workers [#app2]_ to the right tasks queues and sending tasks to the right queues.
     * The preliminary demonstrator is not perfect, some work is required to make it better, actually :
         * (-) The storage charms doesn't handle clustering (not scalable)
         * (-) The orchestrator charm cannot be highly-available (not scalable)